Jasmin319/GitHub-for-BI-Portfolio/README.md

 ## Final thought

 You don’t need more projects.
 You need better structure.
+And a GitHUb that really communicates who you are.

 That’s what turns GitHub into a real portfolio.